lightsparkdev/.github/profile/README.md

 ![Github Header](https://github.com/lightsparkdev/.github/assets/1393755/d11efbf4-8f41-4e8d-8769-2ae3790392ad)

-The Lightning Network will be the protocol for money on the Internet.
-It’s an open, low cost, interoperable payment network that settles in real time.
+The Lightning Network is an open, low cost, interoperable payment network that settles in real time.
 Lightspark is the easiest, most reliable, enterprise-grade gateway to Lightning, enabling money to move just like bits and bytes do on the Internet.
 You can learn more about our products [here](https://www.lightspark.com/products).

 **Welcome to our github home!** Here you'll find our open-source SDKs that you can use to enable Lightning payments in your app, website, or backend.
 You can find full documentation for our SDKs and APIs [📃 here](https://app.lightspark.com/docs).
 Here's a summary of some of the repositories you'll find in our org: